-We've documented 17 accessibility features for Bioshock in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 17 accessibility features for Bioshock.
+Strongest in Controls and Reading but also has features in Getting Started, Visual, Difficulty, Navigation and Audio to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Bioshock is a first-person shooting game set in a fantastical underwater city.
 A dark story unfolds about the misuse of surgery and gene therapy, and what happens when a society develops with a power mad genius in control.
 It's an unusual combination of a deep world, complex narrative with a quick reaction shooting and running game.

 Content Rating: PEGI 18

 Genres: Narrative, Shooting (Action, Adventure, Fighting and Role-Play)

 Accessibility: 17 features

 Costs: Purchase cost, In-Game Purchases and In-Game Pass

 We've documented 4 accessibility features for Controls in Bioshock which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.